|Funding Program:||Northern Australia Beef Roads Program

 The Richmond-Winton Road is part of the inland road network that links cattle properties to major freight routes of the Landsborough and Flinders highways.

-The package will provide approximately 7.5 kilometres of progressive sealing on unsealed sections of the Richmond-Winton Road.
-In conjunction with Package two, a total of 9.5 kilometres of the Road will be sealed, providing a high level of benefits to the Queensland beef industry.
+The package will provide approximately 7.5km of progressive sealing on unsealed sections of the Richmond-Winton Road.
+In conjunction with Package two, a total of 9.5km of the Road will be sealed, providing a high level of benefits to the Queensland beef industry.

 The project will deliver the following benefits to the cattle supply chain: